-Information on toxicologic ral effects Inhaled The material can cause respiratory irritation in some persons.
-The body's resp Corrosive acids can cause irritation of the respiratory tract, with coughing, chok nausea and weakness.
-The material has NOT been classified by EC Directives or other classification sanimal or human evidence.
-Exposure to vapours of some rare earth salts can cause sensitivity to heat, itchi airways and lung, emphysema, regional narrowing of terminal airways and cell ing and mucous membrane damage.
-There may be dizziness, headache, systems as "harmful by inhalation".
-This is because of the lack of corroborating ng, and increased sensitivity of smell and taste.
-Other effects include inflamed Ingestion Ingestion of acidic corrosives may produce burns around and in the mouth, the speaking may also be evident.
-The material has NOT been classified by EC Directives or other classification animal or human evidence.
-Skin Contact Skin contact with acidic corrosives may result in pain and burns; these may be of Skin contact is not thought to have harmful health effects (as classified under Esthrough wounds, lesions or abrasions.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may of the material and ensure that any external damage is suitably protected. Еуе If applied to the eyes, this material causes severe eye damage.
-Direct eye contact with acid corrosives may produce pain, tears, sensitivity to licompletely. ght and burns.
-Mild burns of the epithelia generally recover rapidly and Chronic Repeated or prolonged exposure to acids may result in the erosion of teeth, sw and inflammation of lung tissue often occurs.
-Long-term exposure to respiratory irritants may result in airways disease, involv Substance accumulation, in the human body, may occur and may cause some c ring difficulty breathing and related whole-body problems.
-10 30-1 Lutetium (10μg/mL in 2% HNO3) TOXICITY Not Available IRRITATION Not Available lutetium(III) oxide TOXICITY Not Available IRRITATION Not Available iutetium(iii) oxide Not Available Not Available nitric acid TOXICITY Inhalation (rat) LC50: 625 ppm/1ht [2] IRRITATION Not Available water TOXICITY IRRITATION water TOXICITY IRRITATION water Not Available Not Available
+Information on toxicologic cal effects Inhaled The material can cause respiratory irritation in some persons.
+The body's response to such irritation can cause further lung damage.
+Corrosive acids can cause irritation of the respiratory tract, with coughing, choking and mucous membrane damage.
+There may be dizziness, headache, nausea and weakness.
+The material has NOT been classified by EC Directives or other classification systems as "harmful by inhalation".
+This is because of the lack of corroborating animal or human evidence.
+Exposure to vapours of some rare earth salts can cause sensitivity to heat, itching, and increased sensitivity of smell and taste.
+Other effects include inflamed airways and lung, emphysema, regional narrowing of terminal airways and cell changes.
+Ingestion Ingestion of acidic corrosives may produce burns around and in the mouth, the throat and oesophagus.
+Immediate pain and difficulties in swallowing and speaking may also be evident.
+The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+This is because of the lack of corroborating animal or human evidence.
+Skin Contact Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue.
+Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
+Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected. Еуе If applied to the eyes, this material causes severe eye damage.
+Direct eye contact with acid corrosives may produce pain, tears, sensitivity to light and burns.
+Mild burns of the epithelia generally recover rapidly and completely.
+Chronic Repeated or prolonged exposure to acids may result in the erosion of teeth, swelling and/or ulceration of mouth lining.
+Irritation of airways to lung, with cough, and inflammation of lung tissue often occurs.
+Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
+Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.
+100 30-1 Lutetium (100μg/mL in 2% HNO3) TOXICITY IRRITATION Not Available Not Available lutetium(III) oxide TOXICITY IRRITATION Not Available Not Available water water Not Available Not Available

+nitric acid TOXICITY IRRITATION

+Inhalation (rat) LC50: 625 ppm/1ht ^[2] Not Available

+TOXICITY IRRITATION

-1. Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.\ Value obtained from manufacturer's SDS.
+1. Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Value obtained from manufacturer's SDS.
 Unless otherwise specified data Legend: extracted from RTECS - Register of Toxic Effect of chemical Substances